-- 6.1 Holidays in Term Time Education (Pupil Registration) (England) Regulations 2006: - 6.1.1 The Government states that there is no right to holiday in term time and has removed the phrase, 'up to ten days holiday, in special circumstances', from the Education Act 2006. - 6.1.2 The law states that leave of absence may only be granted in exceptional circumstances. - 6.1.3 Following changes to the 2006 Education Act, which took effect from 1 September 2013, all schools including St White's Primary School are not allowed to authorise any leave of absence during term time unless there are exceptional circumstances. - 6.1.4 An application must be made in advance in writing.
+6.1 Holidays in Term Time Education (Pupil Registration) (England) Regulations 2006:

+- 6.1.1 The Government states that there is no right to holiday in term time and has removed the phrase, 'up to ten days holiday, in special circumstances', from the Education Act 2006. - 6.1.2 The law states that leave of absence may only be granted in exceptional circumstances. - 6.1.3 Following changes to the 2006 Education Act, which took effect from 1 September 2013, all schools including St White's Primary School are not allowed to authorise any leave of absence during term time unless there are exceptional circumstances.

+- 6.1.4 An application must be made in advance in writing.
 Any request made for a holiday during term time will be reviewed and if it does not meet the definition of exceptional circumstances, it will be declined and the pupil's attendance record will be marked as 'unauthorised' should the holiday still take place.
-The school will write to the parent/carer to confirm this and advise of the current guidelines regarding prosecution. - 6.1.5 A fine may be issued per parent, per child, if unauthorised holiday is-taken, which meets the requirements of the GCC penalty protocol and this may be issued without further warning.
-If parents are separated, a fine can be issued to each parent or carer even if they are not responsible for taking the child on holiday.
-The fine will be £60 per parent, per child if paid within 21 days, rising to £120 if paid after 21 days.
-If the fine is not paid within 28 days, the Local Authority will consider proceedings in the Magistrate's Court which could lead to a fine of up to £2500 or a period of up to 3 months imprisonment.
-The school will apply for a penalty notice for every unauthorised holiday which meets the local authority protocol.

-- 6.1.6 For the purposes of education law, the department of education considers a 'parent' to include: - all biological parents, whether they are married or not - any person who, although not a biological parent, has parental responsibility for a child or young person - this could be an adoptive parent, a step-parent, guardian or other relative - any person who, although not a biological parent and does not have parental responsibility, has care of a child or young person
+The school will write to the parent/carer to confirm this and advise of the current guidelines regarding prosecution. - 6.1.5 The school must consider requesting Gloucestershire County Council issue a fine to parents for the unauthorised absence of their child from school, where the child is of compulsory school age and the national threshold has been met.
+Fixed penalty notices are issued in accordance with the LA Penalty Notice Code of Conduct: Attendance Schoolsnet (gloucestershire.gov.uk) If issued, each parent must pay £80 per child if paid within 21 days, rising to £160 thereafter.
+If not paid within 28 days, the LA can decide whether to prosecute or withdraw the notice note there is no right of appeal in court by parents against a fixed penalty notices.
+The national framework for penalty notices sets out that a maximum of 2 penalty notices per child, per parent can be issued within a rolling 3-year period (the second one being payable at £160 with no option to reduce the fine by making payment earlier).
+If the national threshold is met for a third (or subsequent) time within 3 years, the LA will consider prosecution through the magistrates' court under Section 444(1) of the Education Act 1996. - 6.1.6 For the purposes of education law, the department of education considers a 'parent' to include: - all natural parents, whether they are married or not - any person who has parental responsibility for a child or young person this could be an adoptive parent, a step-parent, guardian or other relative - any person who has care of a child or young person i.e. they live with and look after the child.